Sorrydough/helldivers-2-guides/helldivers-stratagem-guide.md

-# Sorrydough's opitionated & extra-biased stratagem guide
+# Sorrydough's opinionated & extra-biased Stratagem Guide

 ## ▼▼▼ IMPORTANT READ THIS FIRST ▼▼▼
 While there are 10,000 different ways to play helldivers and everyone is going to approach it in their own way, I personally believe that the game is most fun when you kill as much stuff as possible.
 We're here to spread democracy after all.
+If you want to maximize your ability to spill the highest quantity of alien fluid per minute, you've come to the right place.

 So with that being said:
 1. **I'm reviewing things for their ability to get kills or facilitate something else to get kills.**